ActiDoo/gamification-engine/docs/rest/index.rst

 Get a single achievement Level
 ==============================

-   - GET to "/increase_value/{variable_name}/{userId}"
+   - GET to "/achievement/{achievement_id}/level/{level}"

-   - can be used to check if a user is allowed to use a reward
+   - retrieves information about the rewards/properties of an achievement level

 Authentication
 ==============================